Te Mematanga Kura School Membership

 Lost and overdue items

 You can avoid items becoming overdue or lost by renewing them before the due date.
 Each item can be renewed once.
 Usual renewal conditions apply.

-Overdue fines must be paid promptly.
-This can be done by:
+Although overdue fines do not apply to School Memberships, you are still liable to pay for items which have been lost or damaged.
 You will be sent an invoice for any lost books.
 The guarantor for the card is responsible for payment of this account.

 Wellington City Libraries recommends the cardholder ensures the School Membership card is checked and cleared at the end of each term.